lexis5572/Data-Science-Machine-Learning-AI-Projects/README.md

 *Technologies Used* : The notebook uses model XGBoost with Kfold Validation.

-*Results* : The XGBoost achieved a RMSE metric score of 15
+*Results* : The XGBoost achieved a MAE metric score of 116 .
+It classified the potential reduction in energy imbalance costs is $36,480.